astronautas/backbone-judge.js/README.md

 # Backbone-judge.js - a Backbone.js model validation tool
-Backbone-judge is a lightweight (~1kb minified) Backbone model attributes validation tool.
+Backbone-judge is a lightweight (~400 bytes when minified) Backbone model attributes validation tool.
 It provides means to structure validations in a pretty similar fashion as Ruby on Rails.
 I have originaly made the tool for a personal project.
 As it was convenient enough, I decided to share it with others.

 ## Usage
 ### Via HTML